 Our normal hospital practice is to dissolve dexamethasone 2mg tablets instead of using soluble tablets or oral liquid, is this permitted?

 Yes.
 If sites cannot source the soluble tablets or liquid, then the 2mg tablets can be dissolved in 10mL of water.
-There are no issues with this going down a fine bore nasogastric tubes.
+There are no issues with this going down a fine bore nasogastric tube.

-Is IV dexamethasone to be given as an IV bolus or infusion?
+Is intravenous dexamethasone to be given as an intravenous bolus or infusion?

-Either is acceptable, treating clinician to decide.
+Either is acceptable, the treating clinician can decide.

 Prednisolone